dev4223/open-source-email/README.md

     - color of date, size and subject in header detail info is colorUnread
     - font size of subject in header block is one step larger
     - When opening an email the subject in the email list element is hidden
-    - date, size and subject will be always shown in header detail info, even when choosing to hide the header detail infos on opening the email
+    - date, size and subject will be always shown in header detail info, even when choosing the option to hide the header detail infos on opening the email

 ***